-Begin by making sure the list you’re trying to grow has plenty of front doors – on your web site, in your emails and anywhere else you interact with your customers or members.
+Begin by making sure the list you’re trying to grow has plenty of front doors – on your website, in your emails and anywhere else you interact with your customers or members.
 And then remember that the people in the best position to help you grow your audience are the people already on it, so give them a reason to spread the word (and the signup link) for you.
 Here are a few ideas to get you started:

-Link to it every chance you get.
+Link to your signup screen every chance you get.

 Add your signup link to your day-to-day email signature.

 Another place you might consider adding a newsletter link is in your day-to-day email signature.
-Remember that your personal, daily emails are a great front door to the html-email campaigns and newsletters you send.
-Consider the following example, in which you are Harold Bird and your arugula is popular with five-star restaurants world-wide.
+Remember that your personal, daily emails are a great front door to the HTML-email campaigns and newsletters you send.
+Consider the following example, in which you are Harold Bird and your arugula is popular with five-star restaurants worldwide.

 Harold’s Organic Garden

 Visit us online: www.haroldsorganicgarden.com